 Herbs are generally a safe way to strengthen and tone the body's systems.
 As with any therapy, you should work with your health care provider to determine the safest and most effective botanical therapies before starting treatment.
-Always tell your health care provider about any herbs you may be taking.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+Always tell your provider about any herbs you may be taking.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

 - Reishi mushroom (Ganoderma lucidum), 150 to 300 mg, 2 to 3 times daily, for blood pressure support.
 You may also take a tincture of this mushroom extract, 30 to 60 drops, 2 to 3 times a day.
 Reishi can alter blood pressure and interact with many medications, including blood-thining medications.
-Talk to your health care provider.
+Talk to your provider.

 - Garlic (Allium sativum), standardized extract, 400 mg, 2 to 3 times daily, for heart health.
 Garlic supplements may increase the effectiveness of certain blood-thinning medications, such as warfarin (Coumadin), and can interact with many medications, particularly some HIV medications and isoniazid (Nydrazid).
 Talk with your physician.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies as a supplemental treatment for the symptoms of endocarditis, as long as the underlying infection has been appropriately treated.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 - Cactus grandiflorus.
 For endocarditis with mitral insufficiency.
 You may have a feeble, irregular pulse and feel a chest constriction.